Miles Malleson: Life and career

 Malleson was a supporter of the Bolshevik revolution and a founder member of the socialist 1917 Club in Soho.
 Another play of Malleson's, Paddly Pools, (a children's play with a socialist message) was frequently performed by British amateur dramatic groups in the period after World War I.

 In the 1920s, Malleson became director of the Arts Guild of the Independent Labour Party.
 In this capacity, Malleson helped establish amateur dramatics companies across Britain.
 The Arts Guild also helped stage plays by George Bernard Shaw, John Galsworthy and Laurence Housman, as well as Malleson's own work.
 His 1934 play Six Men of Dorset (written with Harvey Brooks), about the Tolpuddle Martyrs, was later performed by local theatre groups under the guidance of the Left Book Club Theatre Guild.

 Malleson had a receding chin and a sharp nose that produced the effect of a double chin.
 His manner was gentle and absent-minded; his voice, soft and high.
 He is best remembered for his roles as the Sultan in The Thief of Bagdad (1940), a hearse driver/bus conductor in Dead of Night (1945), the poetically-inclined hangman in Kind Hearts and Coronets (1949), and as Dr. Chasuble in The Importance of Being Earnest (1952).
 He was capable of excellent classical performances.
 For example, Sir John Gielgud noted that Malleson was 'splendid' as Polonius in Hamlet.

 Failing eyesight led to his being unable to work in his last years, though he did write the subtitles for a filmed version of a Comédie Française production of Le Bourgeois gentilhomme, which was shown at the Academy Cinema in London in 1962 and in 1964 recorded 'Indian Summer of an Uncle' and 'Jeeves Takes Charge' with Roger Livesey, Terry-Thomas, Rita Webb, Avril Angers, and Judith Furse for the Caedmon Audio record label.

 He died in March 1969, following surgery to remove cataracts and was cremated in a private ceremony.
-A memorial service was held at St Martin-in-the-Fields during which Dame Sybil Thorndike and Sir Laurence Olivier gave readings.
+A memorial service was held at St Martin-in-the-Fields during which Sybil Thorndike and Laurence Olivier gave readings.